[DISCLOSURE: Cards from our partners are mentioned below.]

 Enthusiastic hosts love to throw parties for friends and family.
 Whether you like to put on lavish dinner parties with elaborate menus or make chili nachos for your friends on game day, you might be spending a lot at the supermarket.
 Some credit cards offer cash back rewards on grocery purchases, helping you host epic get-togethers.

-Here are five credit cards to help you throw your next great party.
+Here are three credit cards to help you throw your next great party.

 Rewards: 6% cash back on up to $6,000 in annual supermarket purchases, 3% cash back at gas stations and select department stores and 1% cash back everywhere else